steqeq/0000/README.md

 This repository contains the manifest file for ROCm™ releases, changelogs and release information.
 The file default.xml contains information all the repositories and the associated commit use to build the current ROCm release.
 The default.xml file uses the repo Manifest Format.

 # Release Notes
 5.2.3 is a patch release for ROCm™.
 The details are listed below.
-Highlights of this release include a bump in RCCL version and minor bug fixes.
+Highlights of this release include a bump in RCCL version compatibility and minor bug fixes in the HIP Runtime.
 This release of ROCm™ is validated with the AMDGPU version 22.20.1.

 All users of ROCm™ 5.2.1 and below are encouraged to upgrade.
 Please visit https://docs.amd.com for all documentation associated with this release.